Kevin O'Leary: The Lang and O'Leary Exchange

 In 2009, O'Leary began appearing with journalist Amanda Lang on CBC News Network's The Lang and O'Leary Exchange.
 During a segment of The Lang & O'Leary Exchange on the Occupy Wall Street protests in 2011, O'Leary criticized Pulitzer Prize-winning journalist Chris Hedges for sounding "like a left-wing nutbar."
-Hedges said afterwards that "it will be the last time" he would appear on the show and compared the CBC to Fox News.
+Hedges said afterward that "it will be the last time" he would appear on the show and compared the CBC to Fox News.
 CBC's ombudsman found O'Leary's behaviour to be a violation of the public broadcaster's journalistic standards.